github/docs/content/actions/using-workflows/triggering-a-workflow.md

 {% data reusables.github-actions.workflow-dispatch-inputs %}

+{% ifversion fpt or ghes > 3.3 or ghae-issue-4757 or ghec %}
+## Defining inputs, outputs, and secrets for reusable workflows

+You can define inputs and secrets that a reusable workflow should receive from a calling workflow.
+You can also specify outputs that a reusable workflow will make available to a calling workflow.
+For more information, see "[Reusing workflows](/actions/using-workflows/reusing-workflows)."

+{% endif %}

 ## Using event information

 Information about the event that triggered a workflow run is available in the `github.event` context.
 The properties in the `github.event` context depend on the type of event that triggered the workflow.
 For example, a workflow triggered when an issue is labeled would have information about the issue and label.